All about Upper Triassic /

 D.J.
 Beerling and R.A.
 Berner (2005): Feedbacks and the coevolution of plants and atmospheric CO2.
 In PDF, PNAS, 102.

 D.J.
 Beerling and R.A.
 Berner (2002): Biogeochemical constraints on the Triassic-Jurassic boundary carbon cycle event.
 In PDF, Global Biogeochemical Cycles, 16.

 Claire M. Belcher et al. (2010): Increased fire activity at the Triassic/Jurassic boundary in Greenland due to climate-driven floral change.
-Abstract, Nature Geoscience, 3: 426-429.
+In PDF, Nature Geoscience, 3: 426-429.
+See also here (abstract).